 How to Get Your Child Help?

 In the case of childhood anxiety, your child is typically the first source of information when it comes to moving toward a diagnosis.
 It is important to pay particular attention and listen carefully to them when discussing fears and worries.
-If you are concerned, it is important to report your findings to health professionals such as a psychologist or pediatrician for guidance.
+It is also important to report your findings to health professionals, such as a psychologist or pediatrician, for guidance if you are concerned.

-In the meantime, the Association of Pediatrics recommends asking yourself the following questions:
+In the meantime, the Association of Pediatrics recommends asking yourself the following questions:1

-- Is your child excessively worried or anxious about a number of situations or activities?
+- Is your child excessively worried or anxious about several situations or activities?

-- Does the anxiety lead to restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance?
+- Does anxiety lead to restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance?

-- Has your child’s anxiety or its outward symptoms significantly impair his/her social, academic, or other functioning?
+- Has your child’s anxiety or outward symptoms significantly impaired their social, academic, or other functioning?

-- Does the anxiety occur more days than not, and continue for a significant duration?
-(Have your child’s anxiety symptoms lasted for at least 6 months?
-Do the bouts of anxiety occur at least 3 to 5 times per week and last for at least an hour?)
+- Does the anxiety occur more days than not and continue for a significant duration?
+(Have your child’s anxiety symptoms lasted for at least six months?
+Do the bouts of anxiety occur at least three to five times per week and last for at least an hour?)